wp-plugins/striptease/readme.txt

 = Do I have to use "pretty permalinks" with this plugin? =

-No, you don’t.
+No, you don't.
 The StripTease plugin will work with WordPress's default querystring permalinks as well as its rewrite-based pretty permalinks.

 == Changelog ==